Published on 30 September 2019

 Your floor is now shiny and refinished and should look beautiful as new.
 You may be required to deviate a little here and there.
 This depends on the wood and the condition of your floor, but the process remains the same.
 Hiring machines to do this is a cheaper way to get it done, and should just be a weekend job.
 Hiring a professional to do this, however, will cost you five times the amount for little differences in quality.

 Thank you for reading our blog post.
-If you are looking to hire a sanding machine, call us today on 0208 427 6604, or visit our contact page.
+If you are looking for floor sander hire, call us today on 0208 427 6604, or visit our contact page.